kbb29/recycle/README.md

 Recycling classifier.

-##Pre-existing work using PyTorch and this dataset https://www.kaggle.com/asdasdasasdas/garbage-classification (2400 images, 6 categories)
+##There is some Pre-existing work using PyTorch and this dataset https://www.kaggle.com/asdasdasasdas/garbage-classification (2400 images, 6 categories)

 https://towardsdatascience.com/garbage-segregation-using-pytorch-6f2a8a67f92c
     RESNET9 manual implementation  ~83% accuracy